BenGalewsky/bengalewsky.github.io/_posts/2019-01-07-ZeroToReanaOnOpenstack.markdown

      --set acme.challengeType=http-01 \
      --set acme.staging=false
 ```
 Let's unpack this...
-Set the External IP to be the _private IP_ of your ingress
+Set the `externalIP` to be the _private IP_ of your ingress
 node.
 (It's called `externalIP` to distinguish it from the IP inside the
 Kubernetes overlay network).
 We are turning encryption with
 [LetsEncrypt](https://letsencrypt.org).
 Traefik will coordinate with that service